Millennium (novel): Reception

 Greg Costikyan reviewed Millennium in Ares Magazine #15 and commented that "Millennium is old-fashioned, seamless science fiction.
 One gets the feeling that all is done well, but most of it has been done before.
 Does this mean one shouldn't buy it?
 By no means.
 There is certainly little enough well-written old-fashioned science fiction being published."

+Awards and honors

-It was nominated for the Philip K. Dick Award in 1983, and for both the Hugo and Locus Awards in 1984.
+The book was nominated for the Philip K. Dick Award in 1983, and for both the Hugo and Locus Awards in 1984.